 September & October 2019

-discussions and one on one interviews with people who are currently and
+discussions and one-on-one interviews were conducted with people who are currently and

 formerly homeless, including youth and young adults and the LGBTQI community.

-meetings open to the public to share draft proposal and obtain feedback.
+meetings were open to the public to share draft proposals and to collect feedback.

 South County from 6pm-8pm at Community Solutions